CESNET/metacentrum-user-docs/docs/software/modules/index.md

     prepend-path LD_LIBRARY_PATH ${basedir}/lib
     prepend-path MANPATH ${basedir}/share/man

+Notes:

-the number after the author's name you can see in some modulefiles is the number of RT ticket which requested the installation the only necessary path is PATH, where the executable is a modulefile can add other modules (module add ...) if there is a dependency basedir is path to the install directory - it can be pretty anywhere; in case of non-standard installation, e.g. to home directory, don't forget to set variable MODULEPATH accordingly (see How to install an application)
+- the number after the author's name you can see in some modulefiles is the number of RT ticket which requested the installation
+- the only necessary path is `PATH`, where the executable is
+- a modulefile can add other modules (`module add` ...) if there is a dependency
+- basedir is path to the install directory - it can be pretty anywhere; in case of non-standard installation, e.g. to home directory, don't forget to set variable `MODULEPATH` accordingly.